Hesam Marzooghi & Djino Pirsic

 Presently, IBR renewable generation based on GFL control methodology may not be sufficient to ensure grid stability in future power systems with low system strength.
 GFM inverter control technology has been considered as a potential solution in recent years.
 This is mainly due to the features only provided by GFM, compared to GFL, which does not offer the same characteristics (or provide them in a limited manner), as summarised in Table 1.

-Pilot grid-following projects
+Pilot grid-forming projects

 The study in summarized some of the major GFM pilot projects in the world.
 In future power systems, GFM inverters will be increasingly important in network stability and IBR renewable expansion to support decarbonization.